19P/Borrelly

-Comet Borrelly /bQ'rEli/ or Borrelly's Comet (official designation: 19P/Borrelly) is a periodic comet, which was visited by the spacecraft Deep Space 1 in 2001.
+Comet Borrelly /bQ'rEli/ or Borrelly's Comet (official designation: 19P/Borrelly) is a comet with a period of 6.85 years that was visited by the spacecraft Deep Space 1 in 2001.
 The comet last came to perihelion (closest approach to the Sun) on February 1, 2022 and will next come to perihelion on December 11, 2028.

 Deep Space 1 returned images of the comet's nucleus from 3400 kilometers away.
-At 45 meters per pixel, it was the highest resolution view ever seen of a comet.
+At 45 meters per pixel, it was the highest resolution view ever seen of a comet up until that time.

 Discovery

-The comet was discovered by Alphonse Borrelly during a routine search for comets at Marseilles, France on December 28, 1904.
+The comet was discovered by Alphonse Borrelly during a routine search for comets at Marseille, France on December 28, 1904.

+Exploration

 Deep Space 1 flyby

 On September 21, 2001 the spacecraft Deep Space 1, which was launched to test new equipment in space, performed a flyby of Borrelly.
 It was steered toward the comet during the extended mission of the craft, and presented an unexpected bonus for the mission scientists.
 Despite the failure of a system that helped determine its orientation, Deep Space 1 managed to send back to Earth what were, at the time, the best images and other science data from a comet.